 - A decent warranty.
 A one-year warranty is fairly standard for a cordless drill, but many top-rated models are covered for three years, five years, or even for life.

 What jobs are you doing?
 For light-duty drilling, such as most homeowners might do around the house, a 12-volt cordless drill can do the job.
 A compact drill can also drive screws, though not very deep or very fast.
 If you need to drill large holes or sink long screws, it could be worth stepping up to an 18-volt cordless drill, despite its typically higher cost and weight.
 If you only need to drive screws and not drill holes, then perhaps all you need is a cordless screwdriver, which weighs only a couple of pounds and can cost $30 or less.
 On the other hand, if you're driving a lot of screws and bolts, a cordless impact driver will get the job done much faster.
 And if your job involves a lot of drilling and a lot of driving, then a combo kit containing both a drill and an impact driver could be a good buy.

 Do you own other cordless tools?
 If you already have cordless tools, you can save some money by choosing a drill or impact driver – or both – that use the same battery and charger platform.
 Even if you don't own any other cordless tools yet, it's worth thinking about whether you might want to buy some in the future.
 If you choose to invest in a relatively expensive drill or impact driver from a high-end brand, you could be committing yourself to that same brand for future tool purchases.

-Try tools in person if possible.
-A good cordless drill should feel balanced, not front-heavy, as you hold it.
+Try before you buy.
+It's always best to try tools in person, if possible.
+A website can tell you how much the tool weighs, but not how it feels in your hands.
+A good cordless tool should feel balanced, not front-heavy, as you hold it.
 The trigger should be responsive without being overly sensitive or difficult to depress.
 Be sure you can easily remove and replace the battery, too.